Line 232 - Legal fees

 You must reduce your claim by any award or reimbursements you received for these expenses.
 If you are awarded the cost of your deductible legal fees in a future year, include that amount in your income for that year.

-For more information about other legal fees you may be able to deduct, see Interpretation Bulletin IT-99, Legal and Accounting Fees.
+For more information about other legal fees you may deduct, see Interpretation Bulletin IT-99, Legal and Accounting Fees.

 Completing your tax return

-Enter on line 232 or line 229 the allowable amount of legal fees.
+Claim on line 229 or line 232 the allowable amount of legal fees.

 If you are filing electronically or filing a paper return

 Do not send any documents.
-Keep all your documents in case we ask to see them at a later date.
+Keep all your documents in case we ask to see them later.

 Forms and publications